Search Tips

 The template for the contract to transfer cases to the district court for jury trial can be obtained by calling or emailing the office of the state court administrator.
 This contract is only for those cities that have retained jurisdiction over all of their ordinances.
 The contract includes optional language to incorporate any other contract executed between the city and the county for prosecution services.

 Appeals of municipal court decisions are made to the district court by following the rules the North Dakota Supreme Court Rules of Criminal Procedure.
 The city is responsible for paying the expenses of appeal for indigent defendants, as ordered by a district court judge.
+Prior to July 1, 2026, an appeal is perfected by notice of appeal.
+A perfected appeal to the district court transfers the action to the district court for trial anew.
+Failure to remove the case under section 40-18.1-18 constitutes waiver of jury trial on appeal.
+After July 1, 2026, an appeal from a municipal court of record must originate from the file, record, recording, transcript, or evidence from the municipal court.
 [N.D.C.C.
-40-18-19]
+40-18.1-19]

 Annual Certificate of Compliance Administrative